Comparing Temperature & Solar Radiation for Common Latitudes

-Tell students that there are four pairs of cards.
-Now have students analyze all of the Monthly Incoming Solar Radiation (Insolation), Surface Clear-sky SW Downward Flux (W m-2) cards and look for the cards that they believe are similar pairs.
+5. Tell students that there are four pairs of cards.
+Now have students analyze all of the Monthly Flow of Energy into Earth’s Surface by Solar (Shortwave) Radiation (W/m2) cards and look for the cards that they believe are similar pairs.
 (Tips: This can be as open-ended as you like.
 Students may sort by latitude, longitude, urban, rural, suburban, graphed signatures for maximum and minimum values, etc.)

-Distribute a Student Data Sheet and the C-E-R Rubric to each student.
+Distribute a Student Sheet and the C-E-R Rubric to each student.
 Review these with the class.
-For instructional support about using the C-E-R Model see, Introduction: Building Claims from Evidence.
+(NOTE: Review Introduction: Building Claims from Evidence before the beginning of the lesson to maximize understanding.)

 Review the Claim Statement on their Data Sheet and how it needs to connect the phenomenon of insolation with surface temperature.

 - Review the kinds of evidence that students will want to collect.
 (Possible questions guiding their observations may include: How does the amount of solar radiation/temperature at each location compare?
 What is the detectable pattern in the graph?

-Review the how we connect science concepts to our evidence as possible explanations (or reasoning) (Questions may include: What explanation can you give for this pattern?
+Encourage students to connect science concepts to our evidence as possible explanations (or reasoning).
+(Questions may include: What explanation can you give for this pattern?
 What science principle supports this evidence? etc.)

-After students get to explore their data, have students arrange the cards by latitude coordinates (these are the imaginary lines on a map that help us identify how far north or south a place is from the equator.
-Reported as 0-90 North and 0-90 South.)
+6. After students get to explore their data, have students arrange the cards by latitude coordinates.
+These are the imaginary lines on a map that help us identify how far north or south a place is from the equator.
+Reported as 0-90° North and 0-90° South.

-Next, direct students to analyze their your paired graphs and answer the following questions.
-How does the amount of solar radiation at each location compare?
+7. Next, direct students to analyze their paired graphs and answer the following questions: How does the amount of solar radiation at each location compare?
 What is the detectable pattern in the graph?
 What explanation can you give for this pattern?
 Based on your solar radiation graph, what would you expect the temperature graph to say?